laminas/laminas-xmlrpc/docs/book/server.md

 ## Conventions

-`Zend\XmlRpc\Server` allows the developer to attach functions and class method calls as dispatchable XML-RPC methods.
-Via `Zend\Server\Reflection`, it does introspection on all attached methods, using the function and method docblocks to determine the method help text and method signatures.
+`Laminas\XmlRpc\Server` allows the developer to attach functions and class method calls as dispatchable XML-RPC methods.
+Via `Laminas\Server\Reflection`, it does introspection on all attached methods, using the function and method docblocks to determine the method help text and method signatures.